Pimentoso/GeoJSON-Attribute-Cleaner/README.md

 Removes every attribute from a GeoJSON except country ID and country name.
 Also removes whitespace.
 Input must be a valid JSON.

-## How to produce a GeoJSON on MacOSX
+## Building and reducing a GeoJSON on MacOSX

-Simple steps to produce a GeoJSON too feed to this cleaner:
+Quick guide to produce a GeoJSON:

 - Install GDAL
 ```
 brew install gdal
 ```

 - Download the shapefile for world countries from NaturalEarthData.
-[Example zip file](http://www.naturalearthdata.com/http//www.naturalearthdata.com/download/50m/cultural/ne_50m_admin_0_map_units.zip)
+[Like this one](http://www.naturalearthdata.com/http//www.naturalearthdata.com/download/50m/cultural/ne_50m_admin_0_map_units.zip)
 - Unzip it.
 - Navigate to the unzipped folder using the terminal.
-- Run `ogr2ogr` to convert the shapefile in a GeoJSON
+- Run `ogr2ogr` to convert the vector shapefile to a GeoJSON.
 ```
 ogr2ogr -f GeoJSON -lco COORDINATE_PRECISION=3 -simplify 0.04 temp.json ne_50m_admin_0_map_units.shp
 ```
 - Using the linked shapefile, this command will create a geoJSON of about 1.1 MB.
 You can specify lower simplify values to produce better maps but even bigger files.
 See the [ogr2ogr command line reference](http://www.gdal.org/ogr2ogr.html) for details.
-- Open the produced json file in a text editor, and paste it in the GeoJSON Attribute Cleaner.
-Press process.
+- Open the produced JSON file in a text editor, and paste it in the GeoJSON Attribute Cleaner.
+Click process.
-- Use the resulting reduced GeoJSON for your maps.
+- Use the resulting JSON for your maps.
 For the example GeoJSON, size is reduced to 637 KB.

 ## Example output
 Input: